anoved/prismap/Readme.md

 	Prismap generates an OpenSCAD script representing the polygon features of the input shapefile extruded proportional to the values of a named attribute field.
-	The intent is to produce tangible 3D printable models of the conceptual data model beneath choropleth thematic map design - the "prism map".
+	The OpenSCAD output is compatible with Makerbot Thingiverse Customizer.

 	Preprocessing is advisable to prepare shapefiles for conversion with Prismap.
-	For printing purposes, all features should comprise a contiguous region.
 	Small holes or islands should be pruned and complex boundaries shoulds be simplified.
 Feature coordinates are retained without modification.
 If your shapefile's coordinate system is not suited for Cartesian display, consider working with a reprojected version instead.
-(You can rescale OpenSCAD output before printing.)

 	REQUIRED OPTIONS:

 	-i/--in PATH
 	    Read input shapefile from PATH.
 PATH may identify any basic shapefile part (.shp, .shx, or .dbf) or the base name (minus suffix), but all three parts must be present.
 Only xy polygon shapefiles are supported.

-	-a/--attribute NAME
-	-d/--default VALUE
-		Extrude shapefile features according to the value of the attribute field NAME or, if NAME is not specified, the constant default VALUE.
-At least one of these options must be specified.
-If both are specified, the default value will be used only where there attribute field value is null.
-		The attribute field type must be numeric (integer or double).

 	-o/--out PATH
 		Write OpenSCAD script to file at PATH.
 If PATH is a single hyphen character ("-"), the script is written to standard output.

-	DATA RANGE OPTIONS:
+	ATTRIBUTE OPTIONS:

+	Features are extruded according to their attribute value.

+	-d/--default VALUE
+		Set the default attribute value.
+Default values are used if no --attribute field is specified or in place of any null attribute values encountered.
+		The default VALUE is 0.

+	-a/--attribute FIELD
+		Read attribute values from the named FIELD.
+The attribute field type must be numeric (integer or double).

+	-n/--names FIELD
+		Label attribute value definitions in the output OpenSCAD script using names read from the named FIELD.

 	Use these options to explicitly set fixed bounds for the extrusion.
 This is useful to ensure that multiple models (representing a time series, for example) are output at the same scale and are therefore comparable.

 	-l/--lower VALUE
 		Set the lower bound of the extrusion - the "floor" height.
-VALUE must be less than or equal to the minimum value of the attribute.
 The default VALUE is the minimum value of the attribute.

 	-u/--upper VALUE
 		Set the upper bound of the extrusion - the "ceiling" height.
-VALUE must be greater than or equal to the maximum value of the attribute.
 The default VALUE is the maximum value of the attribute.

-	SCALING OPTIONS:
+	OUTPUT SIZE OPTIONS:

-	-s/--scale FACTOR
-		Scaling FACTOR multiplied by attribute values to determine feature height in output units.
-FACTOR must be greater than zero.
-Default FACTOR is 1.0.

-	-h/--height VALUE
-		Explicitly set the height of the extrusion ceiling (see --upper) in output units.
-VALUE must be greater than zero.
-Overrides and recalculates --scale.
+	Use these options to constrain the size of the output model.
+Size values are in output units, typically interpreted to be millimeters.

-	-x/--xsize VALUE
+	-x VALUE
-		Bounding box will be scaled to largest size that fits within VALUE output units in the X dimension.
-If --ysize is also given, both constraints apply.
+		Features will be scaled to largest size that fits within VALUE output units in the X dimension.
+Defaults to actual X extent of input features.

-	-y/--ysize VALUE
+	-y VALUE
-		Bounding box will be scaled to largest size that fits within VALUE output units in the Y dimension.
-If --xsize is also given, both constraints apply.
+		Features will be scaled to largest size that fits within VALUE output units in the Y dimension.
+Defaults to actual Y extent of input features.

+	-z VALUE
+		Extrusion will be scaled so the --upper value would not exceed VALUE output units in the Z dimension.
+Defaults to smaller of X and Y limit.

 	MODEL OPTIONS:

-	-b/--base THICKNESS
-		Set the THICKNESS in output units of the base layer.
-A base layer is always present.
-THICKNESS must be greater than or equal to 0.1.
-Default is 1.0.

-	-f/--floor
+	-f/--floor THICKNESS
-		Expand the base layer to fill the rectangular bounding box of the features.
+		Include a floor layer with THICKNESS in output units.
+The floor layer is useful for connecting discontiguous features.
+The floor is automatically enabled if --walls are enabled (wall thickness is used if floor not set).

 	-w/--walls THICKNESS
-		Include walls on two sides of the model, with THICKNESS in output unit.
+		Include walls on two sides of the model, with THICKNESS in output units.
 		Wall THICKNESS must be greater than or equal to 0.1.
 Default is 1.0.
 The walls are located adjacent to the -x and +y sides of the bounding box and extend to the extrusion ceiling (see --upper).